kitnil/awesome/README.md

 - [picamera](https://github.com/waveform80/picamera) - A pure Python interface to the Raspberry Pi camera module
 - [conkeror-bookmarks](https://github.com/bjornedstrom/conkeror-bookmarks) - Bookmark managing for the conkeror web browser
 - [afew](https://github.com/afewmail/afew) - an initial tagging script for notmuch mail
-- [pass-rotate](https://github.com/ddevault/pass-rotate) - A tool and library for rotating your password on online services
 - [monkey](https://github.com/guardicore/monkey) - Infection Monkey - An automated pentest tool
 - [dnsviz](https://github.com/dnsviz/dnsviz) -
 - [subdl](https://github.com/alexanderwink/subdl) - subdl - command-line tool to download subtitles from opensubtitles.org  Official support for subdl seems to have been dropped.
 This site is intended for the future use of subdl with community driven support.